sassoftware/sas-viya-machine-learning/data/bank/README.md

 <div class=WordSection1>

 <p class=MsoNormal>The bank data set contain more than 1
-million rows (or observations) and 24 otiginal columns (or variables).
+million rows (or observations) and 24 original columns (or variables).
 Three target variables are provided, but the primary focus is on the binary target (<b>B_TGT</b>, see below).
 In the "prepped" version of the data set provided here, a number of columns have been added from data preparation steps, including imputation (<b>i_</b>) and log transformation after imputation(<b>logi_</b>).
 A partition